Why do you think it's great that your swing speed is right around the global average?

 Stiff shafts will produce low ball flight and a lot of slices.
 A softer than regular shaft will cause shots to fly left and right at random.
 I suggest you get a driver with a REGULAR shaft.

-The best thing you can do for your game is to get fitted for a shaft by a fitting professional.
+The best thing you can do for your game is to get fitted for a shaft by a fitting professional if you find nothing seems to work.
 You can pick your favorite club online and take it to the club fitter and he'll install a shaft more appropriate for your exact swing.
 It's easily the best investment you can make.